piotrkowalczuk/mnemosyne/README.md

 ## Installation

-Mnemosyne can be installed in two ways, from source and using `deb` package that can be found in dist directory.
+Mnemosyne can be installed in one way, from source.
+Or can be used as a container using docker [image](https://hub.docker.com/r/piotrkowalczuk/mnemosyne/).

 ### From source